renderedghost/chattyfile/README.md

 1. Download the files
 2. Extract the zip files
 3. Open [chrome://extensions/](chrome://extensions/) in your browser
+4. Turn on `Developer mode` in the top bar.
-4. Click `Load Unpacked` button in the top bar
+5. Click `Load Unpacked` in the new action bar that appears.
-5. Navigate to the contents of the `/chattyfile` folder and press the `Select` to load the extension
+6. Navigate to the contents of the `/chattyfile` folder and press the `Select` to load the extension
-6. Open [https://chat.openai.com/](https://chat.openai.com/) in your browser
+7. Open [https://chat.openai.com/](https://chat.openai.com/) in your browser
-7. You can now upload your file!
+8. You can now upload your file!

 ## Install from Chrome Store